Speaker: Maike Ferber 1,2,3

 Affiliations: University College London, UK

 Abstract: Over several studies I investigated the general utility of a task shown to be highly sensitive to aging for speech maskers when compared with a standard speech in noise task.
 A masker is interrupted and alternated between the ears out-of-phase with an interrupted target speech, resulting in alternated segments of both target and masker signals between the two ears, with only one stimulus present in each ear at any given time.
 This task appears to demand higher-level cognitive aspects of listening not probedby simpler tasks through necessitating the ability to switch attention and integrate short-term auditory information between the two ears.
 To examine the effect of the masker type,listeners were presented with simple ‘everyday’ sentences in three types of maskers: unrelated connected speech, and two non-speech maskers which were extracted from the original speech maskers, with high or low “speech-like” characteristics.
 Binaural advantage was examined by comparing performance in two listening configurations: (1) binaural, where stimuli are fully preserved when the signals’ switched segments from both ears are combined, (2) monaural configuration, whereonly the information in one ear is presented.
 Lastly, the influence of speech material was explored by comparing performance with CRM-like sentences.A fuller understanding of the abilities exploited by this task are useful in helping to disentangle the reasons why different groups of people experience difficulty in listening in noisy situations.
-This work was supported by Action on Hearing Loss, UK.

 Author: Peter Loksa